Finitely forcible graphons: Finitely forcible graphons II: complement reducible graphons

-In this section we prove that for every $\alpha\in[0,1]$ there is a regular CR-graphon of degree $\alpha$ which is finitely forcible.
+In contrast to this, we prove that for every $\alpha\in[0,1]$ there is a regular CR-graphon of degree $\alpha$ which is finitely forcible.
 As lemma \ref{LEM:STEP-REG} shows, for irrational $\alpha$ such a graphon in not a step function.

-Let $\mathcal{Z}$ be the set of those regular CR-graphons that don't contain any induced copy of $C_4$ and $\overline{C}_4$.
-This is equivalent to saying that in the tree representing such a graphon, every node has at most one child that is not a leaf.
-This means that the tree is one (possibly infinite) path with additional leaves hanging from its nodes.
+Let $P_3^2$ be the disjoint union of two copies of $P_3$.
+Let $\mathcal{Z}$ denote the set of regular CR-graphons that don't contain any induced copy of $P_3^2$ and its complement.

+\begin{lemma} The set $\mathcal{Z}$ consists of those regular CR-graphons whose representing tree has the property that every node has at most one child which is not a leaf. \end{lemma}

+\begin{proof} Let $W$ be an element in $\mathcal{Z}$.
+First of all note that a graphon without an induced copy of $P_3$ is the disjoint union of complete graphons.
+It follows that a graphon without an induced copy of $P_3^2$ has at most one connected component which is not complete.
+Applying this for the sub-graphons (and their complements) corresponding to the nodes of the tree of $W$ we get that $W$ satisfies the condition.
+The other direction is trivial. \end{proof}

+The previous lemma shows that the tree of an element in $\mathcal{Z}$ is one (possibly infinite) path with additional leaves hanging from its nodes.
 Thus the structure is determined by the integer sequence $n_1,n_2,\dots$ where $n_k$ is the number of leaves at the $k$-th level.

 We start with a simple example.
 Let $\alpha=(3-\sqrt{5})/2$.
 Note that $\alpha=(1-\alpha)^2$.
 There exists a unique graphon $W$ which is the disjoint union of a clique of size $\alpha$ and a version of the complement of $W$ scaled to the size $1-\alpha$.
 The graphon $W$ has an iterated structure.
 The choice of $\alpha$ guarantees that $W$ is $\alpha$-regular.
 We show that $W$ is finitely forcible.